WajihaKh/reading-notes/201/class-4-notes.md

 ## Pick 2 benefits to pair programming and reflect on how these benefits could help you on your coding journey

 Two benefits to pair programming for me would be:
+Engaged collaboration and learning from fellow students.
+This can help me by procrastinating less and focusing on the task at hand.
+It'll help both me and my teammate by constantly teaching each other things.